Another failed attempt by Mariners’ ‘opener’ results in 6-4 defeat against Royals

 Milone allowed his lone run in the seventh.
 Bonifacio led off with a double and later scored on a sacrifice fly to cut the lead to 4-3.

-Anthony Bass entered in eighth and record two quick outs for Seattle.
+Anthony Bass entered in eighth and recorded two quick outs for Seattle.
 But he gave up a single to Alex Gordon and then watched in agony as Soler clubbed a two-run homer deep into the seats in right-center to turn Seattle’s one-run lead into a 5-4 deficit.

-“I thought Anthony Bass was throwing the ball great, but it was just that one slider left he up to Soler,” Servais said.
+“I thought Anthony Bass was throwing the ball great, but it was just that one slider he left up to Soler,” Servais said.
 “He got on it.
-He’s having a big year with the home run ball.”
+He’s having a big year with the home-run ball.”

-Just to make any sort of comeback a little more difficult, Gerson Bautista allowed a solo homer to Bonifacio in the ninth.
+Just to make any sort of comeback a little more difficult, Bautista allowed a solo homer to Bonifacio in the ninth.

 The Mariners did manage to put the game-tying run on base in the ninth when pinch hitter Omar Narvaez singled and Royals closer Ian Kennedy hit Mallex Smith with a pitch.
 But Kennedy came back to strike out J.P.
 Crawford swinging and Domingo Santana looking on a questionable third-strike call from umpire Chris Guccione.
-Pinch hitter Tim Beckham popped out to end the game.
+Pinch-hitter Tim Beckham popped out to end the game.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.